Define data sets

-database tables, or tabular lists).
-You can give a data set a name, define its columns, set the
+or database tables, or tabular lists).
+You can give each data set a name, define its columns,

 Some common examples of data sets are:

 - List of companies

 - List of business units

 Data sets don't need to exactly replicate the structure of your existing data, because you

 can convert your data during the import anyway.
 It is best to design them in such a way that

 You can create a data set in two ways (watch the tutorial

 - Click on Define - New in the sidebar menu, or